Academany/FabAcademy-Assessment/project_requirements.md

 Congratulations, you have now reached the point of working on your Final Project.
-The following weeks are an opportunity for you to demonstrate your mastery of the skills you have developed in the previous weeks.
+The following weeks are an opportunity to demonstrate your mastery of the skills you have developed in the previous weeks.

 ## Have you made a separate *Final Project* page that:
 * briefly summarises your project